belasi01/Cops/README.md

 The Cops package was initially developped by Bernard Gentili at the Laboratoire d’Océanologie de Villefranche (LOV).
-It gathers several routines to process ras data collected using a C-OPS instrument.
+It gathers several routines to process raw data collected using a C-OPS instrument.
 The C-OPS is a Compact Optical Profilling System commercialized by Biospherical instruments.

-We have updated the package and implement new functions over time.
+We have updated the package and implemented new functions over time.
 This is an ongoing work that requires collaborations.
 For that purpose, the code was uploaded to GitHub by Simon Bélanger in November 2016.